System Clock and Time Protocols

 The ntp server command adds a server to the list or modifies the parameters of a previously listed address.
 When the system contains multiple NTP servers, the prefer keyword can be used to specify a preferred NTP server, which will be used as the NTP server if not discarded by NTP.

-The system clock is set via NTP if NTP is enabled and there is at least one NTP server properly configured on the switch, and NTP overrides manual setting of the system clock.
-NTP is enabled by default.
-To disable NTP, use the no ntp command.
+The system clock is set via NTP if NTP is enabled, at least one NTP server is properly configured on the switch, and NTP overrides the manual setting of the system clock.
+Enable NTP by default.
+To disable NTP, select the no ntp command.

 Example